Here's To Soup Season

 For me, soup is a great way to incorporate these goals into a recipe.
 Liquid foods are easier to digest, and soups are highly adaptable.
 You can make a really delicious, hearty soup with inexpensive, affordable ingredients.

-I’ve developed four soup recipes to share with you.
-Each has its own cultural story, a simple list of ingredients with lots of options, and a ton of great flavour, serving at least four portions for under $15.
+I’ve developed four quick and easy soup recipes to share with you.
+Each has its own cultural story, a simple list of ingredients with lots of options, and a ton of great flavour, serving at least four portions for around $15.
 I hope they fill your kitchen and your belly with the warmth of a good, nourishing meal.

 Ginger-Sesame Meatballs with Lemongrass Broth